theclosedbook/cisc475/Rex/README.txt

   6. Allow some "free form" (short essay) problems in addition to multiple choice.

-To build: change in to directory src/edu/udel/cisc675/rex and type "make".
+To build from command line: type "make".
 Type "make test1" to run a test.
 See the Makefile for further details.

+This project is also configured as an Eclipse project.